 - You realise that your fears about travelling alone were mostly unfounded, and that you’ve ended up actually having a great time.

+Maybe now you can see why I travel solo so often!
 If you have not tried solo travel yet, go ahead and give it a shot.
 Be sure to let me know about it!

 Featured image by Yaoqi Lai on Unsplash